Kanagawa, Japan: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types A and B. Take care to choose the necessary kind.
-Many adapters that you can buy are just plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A and B. Check that you find the correct kind.
+A lot of adapters currently being sold are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most countries.

 Power bank for devices